Gift Aid Small Donations Scheme

 All claims under GASDS must be made within two years from the end of the tax year in which the donations were collected.
 Remember that this is the tax year and not your accounting year end (where this is diﬀerent).
 For example, money donated in the year to 5 April 2020 (ie from 6 April 2019) can only be claimed on until 5 April 2022.

 You need to keep records of small donations as evidence of your claim.
 Two people should, ideally, check and count the cash collected.
 You should record: how much money was collected, including the denomination of notes received; the date the money was collected; and that no individual donation was greater than £30.
-This money needs to be banked to be eligible, ie the treasurer cannot keep some of it for petty cash.
-If you have collected donations via a contactless terminal, you will need to keep the records produced by that system.
-You should keep these records for six years from the end of the tax year to which they relate.
+This money needs to be banked (in a UK bank) to be eligible,ie the treasurer cannot keep some of it for petty cash.
+If you have collected donations via a contactless or chip and pin terminal, you will need to keep the records produced by that system in order to note how much was collected in a particular Local Authority area and to monitor for any ‘multiple donations' from the same person.
+All records should be kept for six years from the end of the tax year to which they relate.

 Please note that, for auditing purposes, HMRC recommends that the charity keeps a minimum of one month's envelopes per tax year, covering a period of four years.
 For example, a church may decide to keep every general giving envelope received throughout the month of August.
 After a period of four years the church will have in place a total of four months' envelopes, all received during August for the preceding four years.